dantleech/blog/content/posts/2026/05-16-day-18/index.md

 exposition of my trip from Calais to Verona and the audience all started clapping unexpectedly.
 The talk did finish 10 minutes short of the 50 minute slot however in spite of the fact that all of my rehearsals had hit the time constraint exactly.
+I'm not sure if I missed something or spoke too fast.

-That evening there was a community dinner organised by Marco at the same pizzeria that the community dinner organised by Marco had been at for the past two years and more great pizza and good company was had before returning to the hotel and I bought a larger round of drinks than I had anticipated buying before retiring to bed having resolved to carry trip by cycling West to Lyon and getting the train to the UK.
+That evening there was a community dinner organised by Marco at the same pizzeria that the community dinner organised by Marco had been at for the past two years and more great pizza and good company was had before returning to the hotel and I bought a larger round of drinks than I had anticipated buying before retiring to bed having resolved to carry on the trip by cycling west to Lyon and getting the train to the ferry and the UK.

 ![Camera/IMG_20260516_192604_244.jpg](roave.png)
 _I'm peeking my head out way at the end of the table in front of Greg_